Posts Archive

 Continue reading →

-65. Translatable text in CSS
+76. Translatable text in CSS

-Seriously folks, don't put translatable text in CSS files.
-I really hate that.
+Don't put translatable text in CSS files.

 Continue reading →

-66. Zebrapad
+77. Zebrapad

 Een meisje schiet zonder kijken van tussen twee geparkeerde auto's het zebrapad over, een brede grijnslach op haar gezicht.
 Een auto kan nog net remmen.